-According to Izea, average costs for a Twitter status in 2019 were at $422 and roughly the same for Facebook, with a (wordier) blog post on Facebook at $1,442.
-On Instagram, the average cost for a photo posted was $1,643 and a whopping $6,700 for a YouTube video.
+According to Izea, average costs for a Tweet in 2019 were at $422 and roughly the same for Facebook, with a (wordier) blog post on Facebook at $1,442.
+On Instagram, the average cost for a publication was $1,643 and a whopping $6,700 for a YouTube video.
 (Keep in mind that higher prices on YouTube are due to the necessity of the video format.
-In fact, average prices have gone down compared to the year 2017.)
-On Snapchat or Instagram story, Influence4you determines the cost of a story resulting in 10k views averages $600.
+In fact, average prices have gone down compared to 2017.)
+For a Snapchat or Instagram story, Influence4you determines that a story resulting in 10k views averages $600.

-On TikTok, codes are still in the making.
+On TikTok, the rules are still changing.
 Its algorithm is less predictable and the popularity of influencers still mutable.
 This means prices are still variable.
-Nonetheless, Influencer Marketing Hub created an influencer engagement and earnings calculators; according to it, the cost of a post by top TikToker Charli d’Amelio is $56-94k.
+Nonetheless, Influencer Marketing Hub created an influencer engagement and earnings calculators; according to this, the cost of a post by top TikToker Charli d’Amelio is $189k – $283k.

-Influence4you’s platform enables you to manage your marketing campaigns independently, suggesting influencer costs according to their social media platform.
+Influence4you’s platform allows you to manage your marketing campaigns independently, offering influencer costs according to their social media platform.

 These rates give you an idea of price variations depending on the platform on which a post is posted by an influencer, but they remain averages.
 You’ll need to adapt prices according to your industry and creative brief.